-To provide this degree of continuity of care means that the vet who gets called out at night will probably be working the following day, so we ask you to only call us out IF YOU HAVE A GENUINE EMERGENCY THAT NEEDS URGENT AND IMMEDIATE TREATMENT.
-If you are unsure whether you have a genuine emergency you can contact the duty vet via our pager service to discuss your concerns.
+To provide this degree of care means that sometimes the vet who gets called out at night, may be working at least some of the following day, so we ask you to only call us out of hours IF YOU HAVE A GENUINE EMERGENCY THAT NEEDS URGENT AND IMMEDIATE TREATMENT.
+If you are unsure whether you have a genuine emergency, you can contact the duty vet by calling our normal number 01622 813700, and press 1 to be put through to our pager service who will arrange for the duty vet to call you to discuss your concerns.
 Vets are trained to ask the right questions but are dependent on you being able to provide accurate answers.
 It is very helpful if the horse owner or carer can make some basic assessments of their own before calling the vet.

 The sort of things we need to know include: